 So, that means – if you test positive for COVID, you will be taken to the Hospital and put into isolation (we think for 14 days).
 Even if you are asymptomatic.
 Most people are being taken to Samui Hospital in Nathon, and patients who are asymptomatic or just have light symptoms have been taken to an ALSQ Hotel.

 Note: The Thai government will not pay for the medical expenses of foreigners – so if you don’t have health insurance, you will have to pay for everything.

 7. Where can I find news updates about Thailand and Samui?

 We recommend the following news sources to stay up to date on the situation:

-There may be some new guidelines in place regarding travel from/to red zones.
-It’s best to check with the airline or the ferry company for the latest information.
+There are some new guidelines in place regarding travel from/to dark red zones.
+It’s best to check with ferry company for the latest information.

 Yes, you must wear your mask at all times when you’re away from your residence.
 This is the law for Suratthani province, and the maximum fine is 20,000 THB.
 Effective 20th April 2021.

 9. Where can I find information about COVID vaccines in Samui?